Monday, February 13, 2012

 A Mother's Love is Divine!

-(Excerpt FOOD YOGA - Nourishing the Soul by Priya Vrata)
+(Excerpt FOOD YOGA - Nourishing Body, Mind & Soul by Paul Rodney Turner, the food yogi)

 God could not be everywhere, so he created mothers.